Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 6. Gamify the experience and make it rewarding

 Furthermore, adding some gamification to the overall experience never hurts.
-If you have access to the right technology, you can set up a gamified referral program with leaderboards, points collection, and other fun activities.
+If you have access to the right technology, you can set up a gamified referral program with leaderboards, points collection and internal recognition programs that celebrate employees who actively contribute to hiring efforts.

 The Importance of Technology in Making Referral Programs Work